zubinchopra/portaldocs/portal-sdk/templates/portalfx-data-loading.md

 The `QueryCache` object, or resource list, contains a series of similar objects that are described by several attributes, or columns.
 Those columns should be loaded as entities from the `QueryCache` using the syntax `QueryCache<TEntity, ...>`.

-The `TEntity` attribute may have been sent to the view as a resource list, to give the user a series of information from which to select.
+The `TEntity` attribute may have been sent to the view as a resource list, to give the user a series of options from which to select.

 When the user activates a resource list item, the `EntityCache` object is used to access a row of data from the `QueryCache`, where the resource list item is the `TEntity` attribute.
+The row of data is the details for the resource list item.

-The resource list item details that can be displayed in the resource blade should be loaded as entities from the `EntityCache` object, using the syntax `EntityCache<TEntity, ...>`, where `TEntity` is the same attribute as the one in the `QueryCache` data cache call and represents the resource list item that the user activated.
+The row of data should be loaded as entities from the `EntityCache` object, using the syntax `EntityCache<TEntity, ...>`, where `TEntity` is the same attribute as the one in the `QueryCache` data cache call and represents the resource list item that the user activated.
+This row of data will be displayed in the child resource blade.

 An example of the  `findCachedEntity` option is in the following code.